16 August 2018

 If you damage network company equipment or distribution, you may be liable for any damage you cause.
 If a network company suffers direct loss or damage which is caused or contributed to by your fraud, dishonesty, or wilful misconduct, you will be liable to make good that loss or damage.

-The provisions of clauses 3, 7, 8 and 9 that allow a network company to interrupt electricity supply, oblige you to give access to and look after network company equipment and lines and cooperate with each network company are intended for the benefit of and are enforceable against you by each network company under the Contracts (Privity) Act 1982.
+The provisions of clauses 3, 7, 8 and 9 that allow a network company to interrupt electricity supply, oblige you to give access to and look after network company equipment and lines and cooperate with each network company are intended for the benefit of and are enforceable against you by each network company under the Contract and Commercial Law Act 2017.

 You have to pay for all electricity supplied, and for all fees charged to you, to each property until: